isomerpages/pa-bukitcanberra/_volunteer-programmes/Arts & Heritage/Virtual Arts & Crafts Workshop Instructors.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			Arts and Crafts workshops allows seniors to practise their hand eye coordination skills.
-Hand eye coordination skills are important in many daily activities.
-Art and Craft Workshops also brings colours to the seniors’ lives.
-It keeps them engaged and dispel feelings of loneliness which seniors might feel.<br>
+			   Arts and Craft workshops allows senior to practice their hand eye coordination skills.
+The workshops also bring colours to the seniors’ lives by keeping them engaged and dispel feelings of loneliness.<br>
-<br>We are looking for Arts and Crafts Instructors (e.g. Zentangle, Simple Painting) to design and conduct Arts and Crafts Workshop for our seniors.
+<br>We are looking for Arts and crafts instructors (e.g. Zentangle , Simple Painting) to design and conduct Arts and Craft workshop for our seniors.
 		</td>
 	</tr>
 </table>